Ulyk04/Ulyk04/README.md

 - 👯 I’m looking to collaborate on Microsoft , Apple
 - 🤔 I’m looking for help with backend :)
 - 💬 Ask me about computers :)
-- ⚡ I know: Python, HTML, CSS, Java, GIT
+- ⚡ I know: Python, HTML, CSS, Java, GIT,JavaScript,React

 ----------------------------
 ### :hammer_and_wrench: Languages and Tools :